pybind/pybind11/README_smart_holder.rst

 To the 3rd bullet point, the macro also needs to appear in other translation units with pybind11 bindings that involve Python⇄C++ conversions for `Foo`.
-This is the biggest inconvenience of the conservative mode.
-Practially, at a larger scale it is best to work with a pair of `.h` and `.cpp` files for the bindings code, with the macros in the `.h` files.
+This is the biggest inconvenience of the Conservative mode.
+Practically, at a larger scale it is best to work with a pair of `.h` and `.cpp` files for the bindings code, with the macros in the `.h` files.